oracle/weblogic-kubernetes-operator/site/rest.md

 All of the REST services require authentication.
 Callers must pass in a valid token header and a CA certificate file.
 Callers should pass in the `Accept:/application/json` header.

-To protect against Cross Site Request Forgery (CSRF) attacks, the Operator REST api requires that you send in a `X-Requested-By` header when you invoke a REST endpoint that makes a change (for example when you POST to the `/scale` endpoint).
+To protect against Cross Site Request Forgery (CSRF) attacks, the Operator REST API requires that you send in a `X-Requested-By` header when you invoke a REST endpoint that makes a change (for example when you POST to the `/scale` endpoint).
 The value is an arbitrary name such as 'MyClient'.
 For example, when using curl:

 ```
 curl ... -H X-RequestedBy:MyClient ... -X POST .../scaling